kynorg/demo-kynorg-mobile/README.md

 # KynOrg Mobile
-KeynOrg is a a machandise entity that deals in the sale of laptops
+KeynOrg is a machandise entity that deals in the sale of laptops